sam-cto/website/exampleSite/content/english/_index.md

 ---
 banner:
-  title: Additive Manufacturing Optimisation System
+  title: Additive Manufacturing Optimisation Systems
   image: images/schedule.png
   content: 'SAM helps you to grow your Additive Manufacturing.
 We offer different
     modules that help you optimise your processes in a smart way.
 Our data driven